 How to effectively organize your resume layout and formatting

-Fit you resume in one page
+Fit your resume on one page

 Following this advice could be painful if you were planning on putting a lot of information in your resume.
 It may even seem counterintuitive; isn't it better to include as many details as possible to exhaustively describe to a potential employer all your experience, education, achievements, and skills in order to impress them?
 And if so, what if it takes up more than one page?
 Regardless, it is strongly recommended to always keep your resume just one page long.